Here is my handy guide to where to stay in Singapore. Read on as I will show you the 10 best areas to stay in Singapore.

 - You want to busy the Jerome bird park gardens

-10. East Coast / Changi Airport, Where to Stay in Singapore Near Airport
+10. East Coast / Changi Airport, stay in Singapore close to airport

 Heading out of Singapore city to the east, you travel towards Changi airport.
 This long stretch of coast isn’t particularly popular with visitors, but it’s hard to see why not since much of the coastline comprises a long attractive sandy beach.